proyectoTeresIA/attentionrank/README.md

 Results will be provided inside the folder of the dataset in a folder named res+k_value

 ### Variables
 --dataset_name: folder where the dataset is.
-Must be in the root folder of this project. (to be improved) --model_name_or_path PlanTL:
+Must be in the root folder of this project. (to be improved)
+--model_name_or_path PlanTL: model for the system
 --model_type roberta: bert/roberta for the different tokenizers
 --lang: language en/es
 --type_execution: exec/eval to perform or not evaluation at the end
 --k_value: nº of top keyphrases

 ## Docker run
 For a fast run use the dockerfile and this two commands.